paytonison/hover-zoom/README.md

 ## Installation

-1. Install a userscript manager such as Tampermonkey (Chrome, Edge), Violentmonkey (Firefox, Chrome, Edge), or Greasemonkey (Firefox).
+1. Install a userscript manager for Safari such as **Userscripts** (available on the Mac App Store) or **Stay** for Safari.
-2. Create a **new script** and paste in the contents of [`hover-zoom.user.js`](hover-zoom.user.js), or import the file directly if your manager supports file URLs.
+2. Create a **new script** and paste in the contents of [`Image-Hover-Zoom-Combined.user.js`](Image-Hover-Zoom-Combined.user.js), or import the file directly if your manager supports file URLs.
 3. Save the script.
 The metadata block already sets `@match *://*/*`, so it is enabled on every site by default.

-> Tip: In Tampermonkey/Violentmonkey you can drag the file into the dashboard to create/update the script, which makes keeping it in sync dead simple.
+> Note: This userscript is specifically designed and tested for Safari on macOS.
+It may not work correctly in other browsers.

 ## Usage